 Done right though great content can be one of your CBD based business’ biggest assets.
 Not only can it bolster your CBD SEO efforts but it can also be used to establish you and your brand as a knowledgeable, reputable source of information.
 But, given the restrictions on making medical claims just what can you talk about?

-As an experienced CBD marketing agency we make all the following suggestions to clients as appropriate, but there are more:
+As an experienced CBD marketing agency in London, we make all the following suggestions to clients as appropriate, but there are more:

 - Carefully researched educational pieces about CBD, including the differences between legal CBD and other somewhat related cannabis products that are considered illegal.